null

 You can go the pricey way and purchase a tire tread gauge.
 They will give you a more accurate reading.
 However, if you don't wish to bother with one, the tire penny test might be the best option for you.

 This method of tread reading will have you place the penny into the tread groove upside down.
 As long as the tread covers Lincoln's head, you are good.
-But, if the tread only reaches the hat, there is not enough tread on the tires.
+But, if you can see Lincoln's head, then you need new tires.

 How to know you need new tires is easily figured out if you know how to measure tire depth.

 When to change tires is also influenced by the tire DOT number.
 When you ask tire brands how often to change tires, their answer will be every six years.
-However, to do that, you need to know when tires were built.
+However, to do that, you need to know the tire replacement age.

 The tire expiration date or DOT number is located on the tire's sidewall.
 It is a multi-digit number, but you only need the last four digits.
 These show the week and year when the tire was manufactured.
 So, if your tires state 2121 that means it was manufactured on the 21st week of 2021.